A welfare-first cat cafe has opened following a partnership with an animal rescue

 The bookings price is a care cover charge which goes towards the cost of trained and experienced cat-care specialists who look after the cats full-time.

-For more information about Kiko’s, and to book a session, visit its website.
+For more information about Kiko’s, and to book a session, visit its website: www.kikoscatcafe.co.uk

+To find out more about the People’s Animal Welfare Society, visit: www.pawsocietyuk.org